Whovian9369/OTPKeySplitter/README.md

  	* [hexCFW](https://github.com/hexkyz/hexFW) (for an OTP with two extra keys, which were previously inaccessible.)
          * This is done via getting access to boot1...
 Which I'm unable to explain on WHY it works.
 	 	* No, we don't have the boot1 key.
 Yet.
 This dumps the OTP without the boot1 decryption key.
- * Download the script to a folder.
+ * Download the script to a directory.
- * Copy the resulting OTP.bin to the folder containing the OTPKeySplitter.py script.
+ * Copy the resulting OTP.bin to the directory containing the OTPKeySplitter.py script.
  	* If you forget to do so or put it in the wrong place before running the script - It will let you know where to put it.
  * Install pycrypto somehow.
 Like `sudo pip install pycrypto` or `sudo pip3 install pycrypto` or however else.
  * Run the script using Python 3.